Chives, Wild Chives - Allium schoenoprasum

-Wild chives have their origins in ancient times.
-At that time, people used it not only as a spice but also as a medicine.
-This spice has a high content of vitamin C. It also contains carotene, essential oils, vitamin B 2, and minerals.
+Wild-growing chives have their origins in ancient times.
+During that period, people used it not only as a spice but also as a medicinal herb.
+This spice is rich in Vitamin C. Additionally, it contains carotene, essential oils, Vitamin B2, and minerals.

-The culinary herb originates in the northern hemisphere and can be found in sandy and moist places, mountains, and river valleys.
+This culinary herb originates from the northern hemisphere and is found in sandy-moist areas, in the mountains, as well as in river valleys.

-The chives plant belongs to the family of lilies and amaryllis plants (Amaryllidaceae) with the subfamily of allium plants (Allioideae) of the genus Allium.
+The chive plant belongs to the Lily family, Amaryllidaceae (Amaryllidaceae) with the subfamily Allioideae of the genus Allium.

 It is a perennial herbaceous plant with a height of 15 to 20 cm.
-Their tubular leaves are hollow, and the umbellate spheres consist of many small, dark pink to white flowers.
+Its tubular leaves are hollow, and the umbels consist of many small dark pink to white flowers.

-Chives have a leek-like scent.
+Chives have a leek-like fragrance.
 Its taste is sharp, spicy, and onion-like.

-Chives are a widely used and popular spice in many European cuisines.
-It is used in many ways in the kitchen, such as preparing salads, Frankfurt and Kassel green sauces, soups, egg dishes, mayonnaise, and marinades.
-However, the spice is particularly suitable for the preparation of chive bread.
+Chives are widely used and popular in many European kitchens.
+They find various uses in the kitchen, such as in the preparation of salads, Frankfurt and Kassel Green Sauce, soups, egg dishes, mayonnaise, and marinades.
+This spice is particularly excellent for preparing chive bread.

-Chives are part of the fines herbes known from French cuisine.
+Chives are part of the "fines herbes," well-known in French cuisine.

-Would you please not cook chives as it destroys the aroma?
-In addition, the heat reduces the high vitamin C content of the spice.
+Chives should not be cooked with, as cooking destroys the flavor.
+Furthermore, heat reduces the high Vitamin C content of the spice.

-Please keep your herbs and spices in airtight containers, which you can store in a dark, dry, and cool place.
+Please store your herbs and spices in airtight containers, in a dark, dry, and cool place.